MetalBlueberry/Halite-competition/plan/README.md

 ## Simulation

 - Find if can be run inside docker.
+(YES)
+    - Write requirements for sending bots
 - Run simulations on demand in the cloud.
 - Prepare a visualization tool for the results.